 Roman’s Testosterone Support supplement is not intended to diagnose, treat, cure, or prevent any disease.
 The supplement has not been tested in any clinical trials and there is no guarantee that taking the supplement will lead to an improvement in your sexual stamina or functioning.
 While some of the ingredients in Roman’s Testosterone Support supplement have individually been shown to improve libido and sexual functioning in men in some studies, this specific supplement has not been tested.
 That being said, some men may find that their stamina and performance during sex do improve after taking this supplement.

-Roman’s Testosterone Support supplement is intended to be taken daily.
-Each individual packet contains four tablets, each containing a mixture of all six ingredients.
-You may take all four tablets at once or you can take them in divided doses throughout the day.
+You should take four tablets of Roman’s Testosterone Support supplement daily.
+The tablets can be taken all at once or you can take them in divided doses throughout the day.
 To facilitate the absorption of vitamin D, it is recommended that you take the supplement with food.

 To assess tolerability, you may want to begin by taking one to two tablets per day.
 Depending on the side effects you may be experiencing (if any), you can then gradually work your way up to the full dose.